brokenbile/yugioh_card_ai_text_generation/readme.md

 train_ai_model.py trains a distilgpt2 model by fine-tuning, saving the fine-tuned model to the 'ai_model/' directory.

 load_ai_model.py loads a pre-trained model stored in the 'ai_model/' directory, allowing the user to generate text as prompted.
+By default, 5 separate strings are generated based on the user's input

+Additionally, server.py contains code for a flask server, loading a webpage which takes a user's input in a text box, and outputs a single generated text string in a new webpage.
+The html file for the flask server is located in templates/test.html, which can be changed as needed